Lifestyle and Health

 Ginger helps to relieve common colds.
-It is also most commonly known for its quick relieving effects on heartburn, nausea, upset stomach, diarrohea, motion and morning sickness.
-It has been found to be a beneficial anti-inflammatory, due to its high levels of gingerol, making it a great natural remedy for headaches, minor body aches and even some cases of arthritis.
+It is also most commonly known for its quick relieving effects on heartburn, nausea, upset stomach, diarrhea, motion, and morning sickness.
+It has been found to be a beneficial anti-inflammatory, due to its high levels of gingerol, making it a great natural remedy for headaches, minor body aches, and even some cases of arthritis.

-Cumin is known to relieve from digestive problems, reduce chances of anaemia and alleviate common cold.
+Cumin is known to relieve from digestive problems, reduce the chances of anemia and alleviate common cold.
 Antiseptic properties of cumin can help fight flu by boosting the immune system.
-Cumin helps control stomach pain, indigestion, diarrohea, nausea and morning sickness.
+Cumin helps control stomach pain, indigestion, diarrhea, nausea, and morning sickness.
 Cumin also contains a good amount of iron.

 Black cardamom eases out digestive problems and reduces flatulence, it is known to provide relief from throat problems, chest congestion, and gum infection.
 Due to its anti-inflammatory properties and the fact that it can alleviate muscle spasms, black cardamom is a saving grace for asthmatics.
 It is a great ingredient for respiratory problems.

 Nutmeg has anti-bacterial properties.
-It helps in fighting tooth decay, Alzheimer's and improves memory.
-It can also release the tension in muscles.
+It helps in fighting tooth decay, Alzheimer’s, and improves memory.
+It can also release tension in muscles.

 Spices dyed garments

-Spices dyed garments are prepared with the help of a dying method wherein the spices, herbs and other indigenous process are stipulated in Ayurvedic system so as to achieve maximum eco-friendliness and clinical effectiveness perfection in the cloth.
-Major spices used to make such garments are cardamom, cinnamon, turmeric, nutmeg and clove.
+Spices dyed garments are prepared with the help of a dying method wherein the spices, herbs, and other indigenous processes are stipulated in the Ayurvedic system so as to achieve maximum eco-friendliness and clinical effectiveness perfection in the cloth.
+Major spices used to make such garments are cardamom, cinnamon, turmeric, nutmeg, and clove.

-Spices now find their way into additional ingredients apart form cooking.
+Spices now find their way into additional ingredients apart from cooking.
 There are chocolates now available laced with traditional Indian spices.
-Chilli, cardamom, cloves, cinnamon and cumin are some of the flavours which are used in chocolates as well as in the hospitality sector.
+Chilli, cardamom, cloves, cinnamon, and cumin are some of the flavors which are used in chocolates as well as in the hospitality sector.

 Spices used in personal care products

-Personal care products such as beauty creams, clearness oils, bathing bars, shower gels and shampoos all flavoured with spices are also available in India nowadays.
+Personal care products such as beauty creams, clearness oils, bathing bars, shower gels, and shampoos all flavored with spices are also available in India nowadays.